Oakynhed History, Family Crest & Coats of Arms

 The surname Oakynhed was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) at the barony of Aikenhead in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire and the City of Glasgow.
 One of the first official references to the family was in 1296 when Gilbert de L'Akenheued of Lanark rendered homage to King Edward I of England.

-Important Dates for the Oakynhed family
+Early History of the Oakynhed family

 This web page shows only a small excerpt of our Oakynhed research.
 Another 218 words (16 lines of text) covering the years 1296, 1376, 1444, 1489, 1676, 1697, 1673, 1699, 1676 and 1697 are included under the topic Early Oakynhed History in all our PDF Extended History products and printed products wherever possible.